andrewmcveigh/curriculum-vitae/README.md

 Looking after the core services running the energy business, including the central comparison engine powering the energy website, along with various data APIs, processing pipelines, and data delivery to different teams.
-Building out new APIs to support 3rd party integrations for comparison and metadata.
+Building out new APIs to support third-party integrations for comparison and metadata.
 Involved quite a bit of scaling and performance work to cope with 10+ times normal load spikes of traffic and similar rates of sign-ups and sales, due to TV promotion of energy switching.